-Howard-Ralston Eucalyptus Tree Rows, Burlingame and Hillsborough elements of the existing roadway and utilities infrastructure have already altered the setting in that in that these visual elements do not date to the resource's period of significance.
-Implementation of the Build Alternative would result in the removal of approximately 250 of the 390 contributing trees in the NRHP-listed Howard-Ralston Eucalyptus Tree Rows.
+The Build Alternative would introduce new visual elements of roadway and utilities infrastructure within the setting of the Howard-Ralston Eucalyptus Tree Rows.
+However, visual elements of the existing roadway and utilities infrastructure have already altered the setting in that in that these visual elements do not date to the resource's period of significance.
+Implementation of the Build Alternative would result in the removal of approximately 250 of the 391 contributing trees in the NRHP-listed Howard-Ralston Eucalyptus Tree Rows.
 Tree removals were carefully considered with all available data including right-of-way, tree health, and preliminary design.
 Field surveys of existing trees were conducted to determine general condition of trees and their likely resilience to anticipated construction impacts.
 Through analysis of both tree health and the proximity of project construction activities, preliminary assessments of anticipated tree removals were generated.
-More information is found in Appendix F.
+More information is found in Appendix F, Appendix J, and Appendix K.